 The Roller Coaster of Emotions

 Over the rest of that summer break, I completely revamped my instruction on infinite series.
-I wasn't confident in my teaching of that topic and my students voiced the same lack of confidence in their own understanding of series.
+I wasn't confident in my instruction of that topic and my students voiced the same lack of confidence in their own understanding of series.

-I knew I had 36 students sign up for Calculus that upcoming year and I was going to try to make more of an impact.
+I knew I had 36 students sign up for BC Calculus that upcoming year and I was going to try to make more of an impact.

 Fast forward to June of 2016 when I watched the same spinning circle, waiting for the same webpage to load the scores.
 My students’ pass rate was 71%.